 Village trustees heard a presentation Monday from Jared McMorris of Good Energy LP of Peoria.

-Good Energy has been making presentations at most of the town and village board meetings throughout the county.
-The company hopes to become the energy consultant for those municipalities that have the question of municipal aggregation on the April consolidated election ballot.
+Good Energy has been making presentations at most of the town and village board meetings throughout the county in order to become the energy consultant for those municipalities that have the question of municipal aggregation on the April consolidated election ballot.

 "We like to think of ourselves as the Sam’s Club of energy brokers," McMorris said.

-Good Energy plans to form participating municipalities and counties into a pool of an estimated size of 100,000 households to go on the open market and seek bids from electrical energy suppliers.
+Good Energy plans to form a pool of participating municipalities and counties into a pool of an estimated size of 100,000 households to go on the open market and seek bids from electrical energy suppliers.

 McMorris said Good Energy has already had success in two previous pools and has obtained electrical power for those participating communities near 4 cents per kilowatt hour.
 The current rate that Integrys, the electric supplier that the county has chosen, is 4.26 cents per kilowatt hour.